amplitude/amplitude-docs/content/collections/source-catalog/en/hubspot-quickstart.md

 ### Configure product-qualified lead (PQL) scoring in HubSpot

-After you sync your cohort to HubSpot, create a Product-Qualified Lead (PQL) score to rank leads based on their likelihood to convert.
+After you sync your cohort to HubSpot, create a product-qualified lead (PQL) score to rank leads based on their likelihood to convert.
 For more information, see HubSpot's article [Build scores to qualify contacts and companies in the lead scoring tool (BETA)](https://knowledge.hubspot.com/properties/build-lead-scores).

 ### Automate outreach with HubSpot workflow templates